Michael Waide, M.Div.

 The Laboratory Assistant works under the supervision of analysts, scientists, technologists or technicians in the physical, chemical, biological and medical sciences.
 Laboratory Assistants may perform a variety of tasks depending upon the type of agency for which they work.
 They may perform phlebotomies use computers and computer-interfaced equipment; perform quality assurance checks; collect and prepare samples for analysis; clean, maintain and set up equipment used in experiments or laboratory analyses; follow safety procedures; properly dispose of biological wastes; maintain laboratory supplies; perform routine mathematical calculations; or prepare chemical solutions, reagents and media.

-The Laboratory Assistant Program at Pierpont Community & Technical College is a one-year certificate degree program designed to educate and prepare students for work in a laboratory under the supervision of a technologist, technician, analyst or scientist.
+The Laboratory Assistant Certificate of Applied Science Program at Pierpont Community & Technical College is a one-year certificate of applied science degree program designed to educate and prepare students for work in a laboratory under the supervision of a technologist, technician, analyst or scientist, or prepare students for additional schooling..

 Students in the program receive one year of didactic instruction and laboratory training in basic and advanced laboratory skills, technical report writing, general chemistry, basic anatomy and physiology, CPR (Basic Life Support) and safety procedures, venipuncture and capillary puncture techniques and computer concepts and applications.